Relationship Disclosure Document

 What do I do if I have a complaint?

-If you have any concerns or complaints, we encourage you to raise these directly to LDIC Inc. so that LDIC Inc. can resolve the issue to your satisfaction.
-Complaints can be reported to LDIC’s Chief Compliance Office as follows.
-Written or verbal communications may be directed to Michael Decter (416) 362-4141 or decter@ldic.ca
+If you have any concerns or complaints, we encourage you to bring them directly to LDIC Inc. so that we can address the issue to your satisfaction.
+Complaints may be directed to LDIC’s Chief Compliance Officer as follows:

 Types of investment risks to consider Risk-return trade-off

-Risk and return are closely related.
-To obtain a higher return, you may need to accept a higher level of risk.
-A higher risk portfolio is generally less stable and fluctuates more.
-Higher risk typically has a higher risk of loss.
+Risk and return are inherently linked to achieve a higher return; you may need to accept a higher level of risk.
+Portfolios with higher risk are generally less stable and tend to fluctuate more in value.
+Additionally, higher-risk investments come with a greater potential for loss.

 What are the general risks of investing?

 Your investment is not guaranteed; therefore, the greatest risk to you as an investor is that you could lose all or part of your investment.
 Portfolios own different kinds of investments depending on their investment objectives and risk ranking.
-The value of investments in any portfolio will fluctuate on a daily basis.
-Economic conditions and markets as well as company news; therefore, the value of any portfolio’s securities may go up or down.
+The value of investments in any portfolio will fluctuate on a daily basis due to changing economic conditions, market dynamics as well as company-specific news; therefore, the value of any portfolio’s securities may go up or down over time.
 This means that the value of an investment when you sell it may be more or less than when you bought it.
 The following is a list of common risks which may affect your portfolio.
-We have listed those risks at the top, which are most likely to impact LDIC Inc. clients.
-Please contact LDIC Inc. should you wish to review the specific risks which relate to you.
+We have listed the following risks, which are most likely to impact LDIC Inc. clients.
+Please do not hesitate to contact LDIC Inc. should you wish to review the specific risks which relate to you.

 Risks relating to concentration